jotaylor/acdc-hst/README.md

 for HTTPS connection.

 ### Installing into a fresh environment
-Now, go to the cloned directory and from a bash shell enter:
+Go to the cloned repository, and from a bash shell enter:

 ```
 conda create -n <env_name> python